wmsi/hab-scripts/doc/Detailed PITS Tracker Setup (Berlin Meeting, 6_17).md

-**Note: **Most of this information is condenced from [http://www.pi-in-the-sky.com/index.php?id=board-connections](http://www.pi-in-the-sky.com/index.php?id=board-connections) and [http://www.pi-in-the-sky.com/index.php?id=stacking-guide](http://www.pi-in-the-sky.com/index.php?id=stacking-guide)
+**Note: **Most of this information is condensed from [http://www.pi-in-the-sky.com/index.php?id=board-connections](http://www.pi-in-the-sky.com/index.php?id=board-connections) and [http://www.pi-in-the-sky.com/index.php?id=stacking-guide](http://www.pi-in-the-sky.com/index.php?id=stacking-guide)

 On the hardware side, you must have the following parts for a basic testing setup (*these should all be included in either the Raspberry Pi kit or the Pi In The Sky kit*):